marcelsm/myblogdown/content/home/about.md

 +++

-# Biography
+# About me

-I am a member of the [Aquatic Mammals Lab (LAMAq)](http://lamaq.ufsc.br) research group, at [Universidade Federal de Santa Catarina](https://ufsc.br/), Florianópolis, Brasil.
+Hi, there!
+I am a researcher associate of the [Aquatic Mammals Lab (LAMAq)](http://lamaq.ufsc.br) research group, at [Universidade Federal de Santa Catarina](https://ufsc.br/), Florianópolis, Brazil.
+I am most interested in behavioural ecology and the role of individual variation in behavior and it's implications to the population level.
+I am also interested in how human populations interact with marine wildlife, and how both humans and animals can benefit from conservation.
+I had the opportunity to address such interesting topics using as a model the population of bottlenose dolphins that forages in cooperation with fishermen in Laguna, southern Brazil.